 Since 2021, our operating companies have been executing our "digital operator 1440" model pursuant to which we aim to enrich our connectivity offering with proprietary digital applications and services.
 With this model, we aspire to grow not only the market share of our operators, but also the relevance and the wallet share of our businesses and industry by delivering value via, for example, mobile entertainment, mobile health, mobile education, and mobile financial services.
 However, barriers to 4G smartphone adoption in some of our markets, including heavy taxation of smartphones, price-based competition adopted by some of our competitors, import restrictions, potential introduction of excessive quality-of-service requirements, potential limitations on provision of digital services by connectivity providers, as well as regulatory expectations around the premature adoption of 5G in some of our markets together with highly regulated and often times bureaucratic and slow moving licensing and regulatory regimes potentially out of step with market requirements, are among the risks we face in the execution of this strategy.
-For more information on the competitive, and as a result may have difficulty expanding our customer base or retaining existing customers.
-For more information on our growth strategy, see Item 4-Information on the Company.
+For more information on the competition we face in our markets, see -We operate in highly competitive markets, which we expect to only become more competitive, and as a result may have difficulty expanding our customer base or retaining existing customers.
+For more information on our growth strategy, see -Information on the Company.